Keibert Ruiz Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 23rd in the league.
+- The Cubs pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Cubs' 4.15 team ERA ranks 15th across all league pitching staffs.

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- The Cubs allow the eighth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.